CliniciansOur clinicians offer specialised treatment for a wide range of issues.

 Eirini Lammi | Clinical Psychologist

-Eirini is a clinical psychologist registrar with 20 years’ experience with a calm, confident, and professional manner providing psychological services to individuals in Sydney and via telehealth.
+Eirini is a clinical psychologist with 20 years’ experience and has a calm, confident, and professional manner providing psychological services to individuals in Sydney and via telehealth.
 Eirini’s clinical experience includes working with children and adults of all ages who are experiencing challenges in areas including anxiety, mood and depression, trauma, relationships, personality, self-esteem, and adjustment to challenging life events.
 She uses a client-centred approach to therapy, drawing on evidence-based intervention from cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), trauma-informed therapy, and emotion focused approaches.

-Eirini specialises in conducting comprehensive clinical and psychometric assessments including developmental, cognitive, and educational assessments, ADHD and autism spectrum disorder (ASD) assessments.
+Eirini specialises in conducting comprehensive clinical and psychometric assessments including developmental, cognitive, and psychoeducational assessments, ADHD and autism spectrum disorder (ASD) assessments.
 She delivers an individualized approach to interpretating data and practical strategies to support meaningful outcomes.

-Eirini holds a Master of Clinical Psychology degree, a Master of Counselling Psychology degree, Postgraduate Graduate Certificates in Organisational Psychology and Business Administration, and a Bachelor of Education.
+Eirini holds a Master of Clinical Psychology degree, a Master of Counselling Psychology degree, Postgraduate Graduate Certificate in Organisational Psychology, Graduate Certificate in Business Administration, and a Bachelor of Education.

 For appointment enquiries, please contact Eirini on: